← Reference Deep-Dives Reference Deep-Dive · 15 min read

 Building for What Comes Next

 The research industry is experiencing a structural break.
-The traditional model — expensive, slow, centralized, episodic — made sense when research required specialized infrastructure and expertise.
+The traditional model, expensive and slow and centralized and episodic, made sense when research required specialized infrastructure and expertise.
 That model is breaking down as AI removes technical constraints while business velocity increases demand for faster intelligence.

 Organizations that adapt to this shift will develop systematic advantages.
 They’ll make better decisions because they have deeper customer understanding.
 They’ll move faster because research doesn’t create bottlenecks.
 They’ll waste less because they validate before building.
 They’ll compound intelligence rather than letting insights decay.